GuillaumeGermain/CNN/README.md

                          callbacks=callback_list)

 Note that the size of files depends on the number of trainable parameters.
-Paradoxally, the more convolution blocks, the smaller the number of parameters, and the smaller the files.
+Paradoxally, the more convolution blocks, the smaller the number of trainable parameters, and the smaller the files.
 Yes!

 #### Reduce LR on plateau
 This feature is also very useful.